skycoin/skycoin/cmd/cli/README.md

-  addressGen            Generate skycoin or bitcoin addresses addressOutputs        Display outputs of specific addresses addressTransactions   Show detail for transaction associated with one or more specified addresses addresscount          Get the count of addresses with unspent outputs (coins). blocks                Lists the content of a single block or a range of blocks broadcastTransaction  Broadcast a raw transaction to the network checkDBDecoding       Verify the database data encoding
+  addressGen            Generate skycoin or bitcoin addresses addressOutputs        Display outputs of specific addresses addressTransactions   Show detail for transaction associated with one or more specified addresses addresscount          Get the count of addresses with unspent outputs (coins) blocks                Lists the content of a single block or a range of blocks broadcastTransaction  Broadcast a raw transaction to the network checkDBDecoding       Verify the database data encoding